Undergraduate Admissions Process

 Application are normally reviewed by the Admissions Committee within a week of completion.
 After your application has been reviewed, you will be notified of the Admissions Committee's decision by phone or email.

 We actively seek a mix of students who have a variety of interests, talents, and goals.
 Our evaluation will examine your academic background, including the relative strength of your high school program, your performance in your courses, and your standardized test scores.
-We also consider your application essay, letters of recommendation submitted on your behalf, and your activities in school, church and community.
-While we will accept students independent of faith, a strong commitment to Jesus Christ is weighed heavily in making our admission decision.
+We also consider your application essay, references, and your activities in school, church, and community.

 Regarding Reference Letters:

 JPCatholic does not require letters of recommendation.
-We do require you to list two references on your application that we may reach out to via phone.
+We invite you to list two references on your application that we may reach out to via phone.